Sewn Garland – Tutorial

-With the circles I used some old book pages cut out and added to the circles at the same time.
+With the circles, I used some old book pages cut out and added to the circles simultaneously.

 Other Applications for Handmade Garland

-This same tutorial can is useful for graduations, birthdays, baby showers, and much more!!
+This same tutorial can be helpful for graduations, birthdays, baby showers, and much more!!

-AThis is an engagement prop my photographer friend asked me to make after she saw the garland for my wedding.
+This is an engagement prop my photographer friend asked me to make after seeing the garland for my wedding.

-I used my Silhouette machine to cut out the letters and numbers then using the same method as above put it through my sewing machine.
+I used my Silhouette machine to cut out the letters and numbers then put them through my sewing machine using the same method as above.

-A fun and super easy project, it is easy enough for someone who has never sewn!
+A fun and super easy project, it is easy enough for someone who has never seen it!
 Have fun with it!